đź§

 Designing how systems actually talk to each other.

-• Azure / Snowflake / SQL
+• Azure, Snowflake and SQL

-• API & batch patterns
+• API and batch patterns

 • Canonical data models